kaitoyama/traQ_S-UI-nainai/README.md

 If you want to deploy your own instance of traQ, then follow the instructions in backend [deployment.md](https://github.com/traPtitech/traQ/blob/master/docs/deployment.md).

+### Reverse proxy helper

+This repository now ships with a lightweight reverse proxy (`server/index.js`) that serves the built SPA and securely forwards API traffic to an upstream traQ backend.
+It is useful when you cannot modify the backend's CORS settings.

+1. Build the frontend: `npm run build`.
+2. Start the proxy server: `npm run start` (or `npm run serve`).
+3. Access the app on `http://127.0.0.1:4173` (default).

+Environment variables:

+- `TRAQ_ORIGIN` (default `https://q.trap.jp`) — traQ backend origin.
+Must be HTTPS in production.
+- `API_PREFIX` (default `/api/v3`) and `AUTH_PREFIX` (default `/api/auth`) — paths exposed by this server and proxied to the upstream.
+- `PORT` / `HOST` — listening address for the proxy.

+All responses keep cookies scoped to your frontend domain, strip permissive `Access-Control-Allow-*` headers coming from upstream, and only forward requests that match the configured prefixes to avoid creating an open proxy.

 ## Development

 If you want to contribute to traQ (Frontend), then follow the instructions in [development.md](./docs/development.md).